Certificate in International Legal Studies

 - Up-to-date Transcript, or, for first-year students, a letter from the Registrar's Office with your midterm scores.

-Submit your application to the Centers of Distinction Office, located in Northwest Hall, or fax to 916.739.7363.
+Submit your application online, in person at to the Centers of Distinction Office, located in Northwest Hall, or mail to the address below.

 University of the Pacific, McGeorge School of Law